 You can spend the day visiting the old Kochi, which has an eclectic mix of influences: medieval Portugal, Dutch colonial and the British countryside with Malabar’s tropical coast as the backdrop.
 Discover the country’s oldest Christian church, winding roads lined with mosques and 500-year-old Portuguese houses, Chinese fishing nets, a sixteenth-century synagogue, and a Portuguese-built palace.
 We get used to our Royal Enfield motorcycles and take a short ride to the seafront.

-In the morning, we visit a spice garden.
+In the morning we visit a spice garden.
 We then head north and gradually gain altitude on beautiful mountain roads through verdant tea plantations.
 We find ourselves on the highest mountain in South India, which stands at an impressive 2,700 m altitude.
 Munnar is a commercial center in the heart of some of the highest tea plantations in the world.

 A private vehicle takes us to Pondicherry, where we spend the day exploring the city and its coast.
 There is nowhere else like Pondicherry in South India with its seafront promenade, wide boulevards, pockets of French culture and architecture.
 The city still holds a certain "je ne sais quoi" from the days of the French East India Company, a stark contrast with its typically Indian atmosphere and way of life.